JeanSolo10/JeanSolo10/README.md

 <h1 align="center">Hi 👋, I'm Jeanpiere Solorzano</h1>

 <p>
   I'm Jeanpiere Solorzano, a Software Engineer with a focus on JavaScript.
-I am deeply passionate about leveraging technology to solve complex problems,fostering collaboration among fellow developers, and continuing advancing my coding skills.
+I am deeply passionate about leveraging technology to solve complex problems, fostering collaboration among fellow developers, and continuing advancing my coding skills.
 </p>

 - 🌱 I'm on a continuous journey to enhance my coding skills and embrace new challenges